zammad/zammad-org/README.md

 - Before pushing your changes, make sure to update the translation catalog by executing ``pnpm i18n``.
-- Make sure to change only the english source files.
+- Make sure to change the english source files only.
 All other languages are automatically built based on the translation from [Weblate](https://translations.zammad.org).